jadnell555/reyes_109739_project01_HareshQuizGame/README.md

 - **questionValidation(win, check, answerList, n, questionTitle, question, userAnswer, submit, correct, incorrect, availableLifes)**, which contains the validation of the questions to know when to remove lifes.
 - **correctAnsTemplate(win, correctAns)**, which is used as a template for the total correct answers window.

 As we can see all of these functions were implemented to reduce code repetition.
-While most of them have the title template, making it easier to recognize, the questionValidation() function isn't actually a template so it doesn't have the word in it's name.
+While most of them have the word template on their name, making it easier to recognize, the questionValidation() function isn't actually a template so it doesn't have the word in it's name.
 This implementation reduced the code from 986 lines of code to 631 lines, making the program simpler and more manageable.

 ## CONTACT: